 Note: You can also click REMOVE SCORE if you find the score is not relevant anymore.

 After saving, you can also assign a weight to each measure.
 The weight is used to calculate the overall health score.
 Click the weight in a measure to edit it, or to make changes to multiple measure's weights as shown in the following image.
 Then, click SAVE.

-Note: If all measure have 0 weight, they will be weighted equally.
-If some measure have a weight and other do not, the measures that do not will not be calculated into the overall score.
+Note: If all measures have 0 weight, they will be weighted equally.
+If some measure has a weight and others do not, the measures that will not be calculated into the overall score.